scaife-viewer/explorehomer-atlas/README.md

 ```

-and then the next ten lines after that (using the `endCursor` value for `after` )
+And then the next ten lines after that (use the `endCursor` value for `after`).
 ```
 {
-  textParts(urn_Startswith: "urn:cts:greekLit:tlg0012.tlg001.perseus-grc2:", depth:3, first: 10, after: "YXJyYXljb25uZWN0aW9uOjk=") {
+  textParts(urn_Startswith: "urn:cts:greekLit:tlg0012.tlg001.perseus-grc2:", rank: 3, first: 10, after: "YXJyYXljb25uZWN0aW9uOjk=") {
     edges {
       cursor
       node {